Update: February 2019

 Living each day to the full

 Not everyone faced with a life-challenging condition finds it easy to “seize the day”.
-There’s also a good case for staying in your cave and rolling with the punches some days.
-I do appreciate the small wonders – welcoming the morning sun, eating a juicy mango, breathing in the scent of a frangipani, playing with a curious feline, but I’m unlikely to become a modern day Pollyanna.
+Having cancer can be physically and emotionally exhausting!
+Some days you just need to stay in your cave and roll with the punches.
+But I do appreciate the small wonders – welcoming the morning sun, eating a juicy mango, breathing in the scent of a frangipani, playing with a curious feline, but I’m unlikely to become a modern day Pollyanna.

 Being part of a club I never signed up for

 I’ve learned a secret, it’s not just naturopaths with cancer that believe they don’t belong in the “cancer club”.
 It’s universal.
-But I’m in some illustrious company of some recently diagnosed Australians who I admire, including Anna Bligh.
+I’m in some illustrious company with other recently diagnosed Australians who I admire, including Anna Bligh.
 Julie McCrossin and Phillip Adams.

 “The woman told Bligh how early into her first chemo round she phoned a friend and told her how she felt she didn’t belong there among her fellow chemo patients.
 “Honey,” her friend had said flatly.
 “They don’t belong there either.”